-If you’re building a high-end gaming PC, then you’re probably wondering about how much you should invest in a CPU.
+If you’re building a high-end gaming PC, you’re probably confused about how much money you should invest in a CPU.
 After all, it’s bound to be expensive, so why make it more expensive than it needs to be?

 One of the first things that you’ll notice about a CPU is its core count.
 Mainstream desktop CPUs have had a high number of cores for a while now, so what does a higher core count mean and how much should you care about it?